OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 1. Click **ADD LIFECYCLE** from the top right.
 1. Enter a name and description for your new lifecycle, then click **ADD PHASE**.
 1. If adding your full development pipeline (recommended):
-   - Enter the name of your earliest phase (‘Development’, for example).
+   - Enter the name of your earliest phase (`Development`, for example).
    - Click the **ADD ENVIRONMENT** button and select the related environment from the dropdown.
 Decide if you want to deploy automatically and click **OK**.
    - Click **ADD PHASE** to add another and repeat these steps.
 1. When adding the phases for Production, add all your regional environments.
 Here your lifecycle could:
-   - deploy to all your environments consecutively
+   - Deploy to all your environments consecutively
-   - deploy to one environment, then the others when you’re ready.
+   - Deploy to one environment, then the others when you’re ready
 1. Click **SAVE** when happy with your lifecycle.

 ![Examples of multi-region setups with Octopus lifecycles](multiregionlifecycles.png)